Pur Water Filter Troubleshooting Guide: How to Fix Your Pur Water Filter Instantly (and Avoid Big Fees)

 - Check the filter.

 After replacing the filter, check the water flow rate through the filter.
 It should be around 1 liter per minute.
-If it's lower than this, you may have to adjust your PUR water filter settings.
+You may have to adjust your PUR water filter settings if it’s lower than this.

 Pur Water Filter Troubleshooting: Causes and solutions